jasminepopa3/Fundraising-Blockchain/README.md

 ## ✨ Features

 - 🪙 **Custom ERC20 Token**: Rewards donors with tokens proportional to their donations.
-- 💰 **Transparent Fundraising**: Collect ETH donations with real-time updates.
+- 💰 **Clear Fundraising**: Collect ETH donations with the ability to check total funds.
 - ✅ **Community Voting**: Token-based voting system to decide fund allocation.
 - 🔒 **Secure Fund Distribution**: Funds are distributed proportionally based on votes.